cyberbotics/webots/docs/blog/Webots-2021-b-release.md

 We just added three new models of modular mobile platform robots used for logistic and indoor transport.
 All these models have predefined fields to mount additional devices on the platform and front/back lidars.

+TODO show the three robot figures on a single line

 #### [Robotnik Summit-XL Steel](../guide/summit-xl-steel.md)
 %figure "Summit-XL Steel in Webots"